Install and manage NuGet packages in Visual Studio for Mac

 This article describes how to include a NuGet package in a project and demonstrates the tool chain that makes the process seamless.

-Adding a Package
+Find and Install a Package

 Use the search box in the top-right corner to find a specific package, for example